thesadru/genshinstats/README.md

 ```py
 gs.set_cookies({'ltuid': 1, 'ltoken': 'token...'}, {'ltuid': 2, 'ltoken': 'other token...'})
 ```
+> Creating alt accounts by hand is a lengthy and painful process so you can use one of the countless automated account creators like [genshin account creator](https://github.com/thesadru/genshin-account-creator)

+## How can I get my authkey?
+To get your authkey manually from other platforms you can use any of these approaches:

+- PC
+    1. Open Paimon menu [ESC]
+    2. Click Feedback
+    3. Wait for it to load and a browser page should open
+    4. Copy the link
+- Android
+    1. Open Paimon menu
+    2. Click Feedback
+    3. Wait for it to load and a feedback page should open
+    4. Turn off your Wi-Fi and data connection
+    5. Press refresh on top right corner
+    6. The page should display an error and show you some text with black font
+    7. Hold the text and press select all, then copy that text (don't copy only some  portion of the text)
+- IOS
+    1. Open Paimon menu
+    2. Click Feedback
+    3. Wait for it to load and a feedback page should open
+    4. Press In-game issue
+    5. Press Co-Op Mode
+    6. There is a link on the bottom of the reply; press that
+    7. A browser should open up
+    8. Copy the link
+- PS
+    1. Open Genshin Impact on your PlayStation
+    2. Open the event mail that contains the QR Code
+    3. Scan the QR Code with your phone
+    4. Copy the link
+    > You can only use this if you have an in-game mail with QR Code to open the web event

+> this is largerly copied from [paimon.moe](https://paimon.moe/wish)

 ## Why do I keep getting `DataNotPublic` errors even though I'm trying to view my own account stats and didn't set anything to private?
 The `DataNotPublic` is raised when a user has not made their data public, because the account visibility is set to private by default.